The Hub’s mission is to help independent life-long learners have the best of both worlds: customization and community.

-Learn more about our current programming here.
-And if you're curious to know more details about The Hub's origins, model, and future plans, and how everything fits together, you can read "The Full Story of the Hub."
+Learn more about our online program here.
+And if you're curious to know more about The Hub's origins, you can read "The Full Story of the Hub."

 The Hub is part of the Agile Learning Center Network, and a member of AERO and the National Microschooling Center, and will also continue to tap into the collective wisdom and resources of a wide network of partners, affiliates, and supporters.

-I've written widely shared articles about the future of learning for the likes of TheAtlantic.com and the NPR/PBS MindShift site, and I’ve curated a site on the topic.
+I've written widely shared articles about the future of learning for the likes of TheAtlantic.com and the NPR/PBS MindShift site.
 One of my most popular education articles was called “To Advance Education, We Must First Re-Imagine Society.”
-The Hub—inspired by my article research; countless conversations and site visits to other learning centers; and my first-hand experience co-founding and managing pioneering, mixed-ages co-learning groups for independent learners in the Washington, DC area since 2013—is one manifestation of what I believe to be a shared vision to re-imagine both education and how people relate to themselves, to each other, and to the wider community and world.
+The Hub—inspired by my article research; countless conversations and site visits to other learning centers; and my first-hand experience co-founding and managing pioneering, mixed-ages co-learning groups for independent learners in the Washington, DC area from 2013 to 2020—is one manifestation of what I believe to be a shared vision to re-imagine both education and how people relate to themselves, to each other, and to the wider community and world.

 My work draws on the following: